lobneroO/PersonalRunningOrderTool/README.md

       `axis_bl.set_ylim(27.3, 10.9)`
   Change these limits to what you need.
 Note that a wrap around for the clock is not yet supported, so if a band plays from 23:00 to 1:00, your limit would be at 25 rather than 1 (though it is advisable to add a bit of a margin, e.g. 25.3).

+# Building the project
+The project releases are created with PyInstaller on Arch Linux and through Wine on Windows.
+You should be able to use any tool of your choosing suited for this task, but if you have a similar setup (i.e. you use Linux and have wine installed, as well as PyInstaller for both), then you can run the create_release.sh script to create a single-file release of your own.
+A dist folder should be created next to the PersonalRunningOrderTool.py script, in which then lies one executable for Linux and one for Windows